Meet with Hyejin Lee – a Korean student in Finland who never backs away from trying and learning new things.

 Do you have any advice for future students who are interested in studying in Finland?

 There are many cases of students who were once exchange students who want to come to Finland again.
-I think they are fascinated by Finland, which has a different atmosphere compared to Korea.
+As a Korean student in Finland, I think they are fascinated by Finland, which has a different atmosphere compared to Korea.
 Living in Finland is quite affordable and it is hard to see any visible discrimination as a foreigner.
 If you want to try something new that makes your life change in a positive way, just come!

 If you want to experience Finnish culture yourself, take a look at our partner universities and apply today!